Speechy-plugin/plugin/readme.txt

 	2) Select a voice for a specific post: on the post edit page, inside the Speechy optional setting, you can also change the default voice using the drop down menu.

 == Changelog ==

+= 2.2.2 =
+* Adding changes to the player default values.

 = 2.2.1 =
 * Adding new player icons